mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 5. Decision tree learners create biased trees if some classes dominate.
 It is therefore recommended to balance the data set prior to fitting with the decision tree.

-6. Calculations can become complex when there are many class label
+6. Calculations can become complex when there are many class labels.

-7. Generally, it gives low prediction accuracy for a dataset as compared to other machine learning algorithms
+7. Generally, it gives low prediction accuracy for a dataset as compared to other machine learning algorithms.

 8. Information gain in a decision tree with categorical variables gives a biased response for attributes with greater number of categories.